au-ts/libvmm/README.md

 ## Roadmap

-The following is planned to be added to the VMM.
+The following is work planned to be done, there is currently no strict timeline for any of this.
+If you would like something to be added that is not in this list or have any other queries, feel free to open a GitHub issue..

+* A performance evaluation
 * Support QEMU ARM "virt" with GICv3
 * Support QEMU ARM "virt" with other CPUs such as Cortex-A72
 * Fix up all the system files, add CI to make sure they all work